 - Archive Your Veo One Data Files from the Inception of Your Rep Codes

 Why: If you leverage a third-party vendor portfolio management system, you will have access to your historical TDA data that has already been populated into the system.
 Regardless, we recommend taking steps to download and archive all Veo One data back to inception.
 Doing so will give your firm easy access to historical data if needed in the future (such as a portfolio management system platform migration).
-There are firms like NDex that also help support storage of legacy data on your behalf.
+There are firms like NDex Systems that also help support storage of legacy data on your behalf.

 Other Operational Considerations